In the beginning, it’s cute and cuddly as we all love to hold our precious bundles… But now your baby won’t sleep unless held.

 Let’s review the 12 proven steps you should follow if you want your baby to sleep by themselves.

-What Do You Do If Your Baby Won’t Sleep Unless Held?
+What Do You Do If Your Newborn Won’t Sleep Unless Held?

 1. Try Swaddling